 The 495/MetroWest region covers the area stretching along I-495 from Route 2 in the north to Route 1 in the south.
-As the home to many of Massachusetts's largest and fastest growing companies, the region is at the forefront of the state's innovation economy.
-Companies including Bose, EMC, Cisco, IBM, and Genzyme are located in this economically vibrant area of Massachusetts.
+As the home to many of Massachusetts’s largest and fastest growing companies, the region is at the forefront of the state’s innovation economy.
+Companies including GE Healthcare Life Sciences, EBose, EMC, Cisco, IBM, and Genzyme are located in this economically vibrant area of Massachusetts.

-The region is home to over 510,000 people and has a labor force of over 288,000 workers.
-The employers located in the 495/MetroWest Corridor provide a total of more than 285,000 jobs, representing one out of every eleven jobs in the state, and have a combined payroll of almost $16.4 billion dollars, which represents one out of every ten payroll dollars in Massachusetts.
+The region is home to over 608,000 people.
+The employers located in the 495/MetroWest Corridor provide a total of more than 326,000 jobs, representing one out of every eleven jobs in the state, and have a combined payroll of $22.5 billion dollars, which represents one out of every ten payroll dollars in Massachusetts.
 The region has a robust and diverse economy across several different employment sectors.